robintomar1/CPP_nanodegree_Udacity/snake_game/README.md

 1. launch the executabele (after sucessfully build) : you will be tajen to the main menu with three options

  	<img src="main_menu.png"/>
 2. Hover the cursor over the options to see the selectable option and select any option.
 Depending on what you choose you will be taken to the next window.
+High scores are updated after each game if the score beats any of the top 3 scores.

 	<img src="scores_window.png"/>